Sa1f27/n8n-app/README.md

 History Exporter Project
-A Chrome extension (Manifest V3, TypeScript) and FastAPI backend (Python) to export browsing history (URLs, titles, visit times) from the last 24 hours, store it in a SQLite database, and asynchronously fetch and store raw HTML content.
+A Chrome extension (Manifest V3, TypeScript) and FastAPI backend (Python) to export browsing history (URLs, titles, visit times) from the last 24 hours, store it in a SQLite database, asynchronously fetch and store raw HTML content, and extract structured data using Crawl4AI.
 Project Structure
 history-exporter-project/
 ├── history-exporter-extension/  # Chrome extension